PaNOSC-ViNYL/McStasScript/README.md

 It is highly advised to run a check between the output of the generated file and the original to ensure the process was sucessful.

 ## Method overview
 Here is a quick overview of the available methods of the main classes in the project.
-Most have more options from keyword arguments that are explained in the manual, but also in python help, for example help(instr.McStas_instr.show_components).
+Most have more options from keyword arguments that are explained in the manual, but also in python help.
+To get more information on for example the show_components method of the McStas_instr class, one can use the python help command help(instr.McStas_instr.show_components).

     instr
     └── McStas_instr(str instr_name) # Returns McStas instrument object on initialize